-Module A - July 12, 2024, new checklist required Aug 12, 2024
+Module A- June 12, 2024

-The new Module A checklist was made available for preview, this is required August 12, 2024.
-These are the changes made to the Module A controls:
+The new Module A checklist is available for preview and will be required July 1, 2024.
+These are the changes made to the controls:

 - Control 1.1 Cloud Adoption Business Strategy now refers to FinOps rather than Economics and has provided an updated template link for a FinOps Assessment - Control 2.1 Cloud Adoption Plan has provided updated evidence clarification - Control 3.1 Repeatable Deployment has provided updated control clarification and provided updated links to templates mentioned - Control 3.1 Repeatable Deployment A special Evidence Note for Analytics on Azure specialization deployments and Data Warehouse Migration to Azure specialization deployments only.
-If no Identity or Networking components are deployed in the Azure Landing Zone, a documented focus on Resource organization attributes is sufficient to pass this control - Control 4.1 Governance Tooling has provided an updated link to current Governance tools - Control 5.1 A special note for Operations Management Tooling for Analytics on Azure specialization deployments and Data Warehouse Migration to Azure specialization deployments only: If no Operations Management Tooling is deployed, this control may be skipped in both specializations
+If no Identity or Networking components are deployed in the Azure Landing Zone, a documented focus on Resource organization attributes is sufficient to pass this control - Control 4.1 Governance Tooling has provided an updated link to current Governance tools - Control 5.1 Operations Management Tooling for Analytics on Azure specialization deployments and Data Warehouse Migration to Azure specialization deployments only: If no Operations Management Tooling is deployed, this control may be skipped in both specialization controls.